existentialist-pc/simple_ip_proxy_get/README.md

 # simple_ip_proxy_get
-get free&amp;high anonymous ip proxy from www.xicidaili.com; check&amp;save the available ones
+get free&amp;high anonymous ip proxy from www.xicidaili.com; check&amp;save the available ones. save_iplist function could be changed as you wish, if you would like to save the data into csv or excel fomat, ensure that csv or xlrd is imported.